mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/editRoom.png" alt="GetPlayers Diagram"/>
 </p>

 This API sets the content of the `roomId` to be `players`.
 Essentially, all the logic of setting `DELETED` status is handled in the front-end.
-The back-end simply gets the `players` payload, and overwrite the existing `players` with the new one provided on the payload.
+The back-end will loop through the changes, and make the change according to the `changes` from the request.

 ```
 REQUEST: